torvalds/linux/Documentation/vm/damon/design.rst

 virtual memory could be dynamically mapped and unmapped.
 Physical memory could be hot-plugged.

-As the changes could be quite frequent in some cases, DAMON checks the dynamic memory mapping changes and applies it to the abstracted target area only for each of a user-specified time interval (``regions update interval``).
+As the changes could be quite frequent in some cases, DAMON allows the monitoring operations to check dynamic changes including memory mapping changes and applies it to monitoring operations-related data structures such as the abstracted monitoring target memory area only for each of a user-specified time interval (``update interval``).